FabricationsHQ - Putting the Words to the Music

 Picture

-Ken Hensley, who would become the architect of Uriah Heep's classic era successes, has since commented that he wasn’t fully happy with 'Salisbury' as there were flubs in the orchestrated pieces and a little loose in arrangement.
+Keyboardist Ken Hensley, who would become the architect of Uriah Heep's classic era successes, would later comment that he wasn’t fully happy with 'Salisbury' as there were flubs in the orchestrated pieces and it was a little loose in arrangement.

 But that's part of its charm and highlights another difference between 'Salisbury' and 'Pirates.'